 - The extent of permanent scaring or disfigurement

 - The extent of permanent disability (burn victims usually have some permanent disability)

 - Vocational/career limitations due to the injuries

 Again, these are just a few of the factors to be considered in calculating an appropriate settlement amount.
 To discuss the specifics of your burn injury case, contact Davis Law Group at any time.
 (206) 727-4000.

 The UW Medicine Regional Burn Center at Harborview Medical Center has one of the largest burn units in the US, specializing in pioneering treatments, including which have cut mortality rates dramatically for severely burned patients.
 Almost all victims of severe burns in Washington, Alaska, Idaho and Montana are treated at Harborview.
 Roughly one-third of their burn patients are children.

 Burn treatment procedures can be excruciatingly painful.
-The procedures have even been described as “hell”, even if the patient is taking strong pain medication.
+The procedures have even been described as “hell,” even if the patient is taking strong pain medication.

 Following a serious burn injury, patients may receive treatment from general surgeons; plastic surgeons; physical and occupational therapists; burn specialist nurses; psychologists; vocational rehabilitation therapists; and other medical professionals that specialize in working with burn patients to help them recover more quickly and get back to their lives.

 Seriously injured by a fire or accident in Washington State?
 Want to know if you have a legal case?
 Want to know what your case is worth?
-Want compensation for your injuries?
+Want compensation for your burn injuries?
 Want justice for your loved ones?
 Want to make sure the same thing doesn't happen to someone else?

 The call is free.
 The advice may be priceless.
-Our firm is typically retained on a contingency fee basis.
+Our firm can be retained on a contingency fee basis.
 There is no fee until our firm successfully recovers compensation for you.
-Call 206-727-4000.
+Call (206) 727-4000.